ShueLee8226/ShueLee8226.github.io/README.md

 ## Simple1

-This will be a link to the script it wrote[Script](https://github.com/ShueLee8226)
+This will be a link to the script it wrote [Script](https://github.com/ShueLee8226)

 ### Markdown